The Early Years

 Biting the Big Apple

-I moved to New York City to study filmmaking at New York University and learn the definition of “culture shock.”
-People talked much faster, drank a lot of coffee, discussed lofty ideas, and ate at all hours of the night.
+I moved to New York City to study filmmaking at New York University where people talked much faster, drank a lot of coffee, discussed lofty ideas, and ate at all hours of the night.
 I loved it.

-While studying at NYU, I landed an internship with Tribeca Productions.
-I got a jolt of excitement whenever I saw glimpses of Robert DeNiro wandering around his office.
+While studying at NYU, I landed an internship with Robert DeNiro’s Tribeca Productions.
+I got a jolt of excitement whenever I glimpsed DeNiro wandering around his office.
 “Don’t talk to him,” his assistant warned.
 Fine.
 But at an after party for one of their films, I cornered his mom to bombard her with questions.
 Sorry, Virginia.

-When I started an internship with Nancy Tenenbaum (producer of the Meet the Parents movies), I showed up at her office and she thought I was Steven Soderbergh.
+When I started an internship with Nancy Tenenbaum (producer of the Meet the Parents movies), I showed up at her office and she thought I was writer/director Steven Soderbergh.
 “What are you doing here?” she asked before realizing I was just a lowly intern.
 She had produced Steven’s first movie; I was still figuring out the subways.
-I’ve filled out since then and now Steven and I barely resemble each other.
-I later met him in LA, told him the story, and asked him to mentor me.
-He thought it was mildly funny and said he was too busy.
-So I asked James L. Brooks, Sydney Pollack, Jerry Zucker, and Steven Spielberg to mentor me.
-They were similarly engaged.

 My last internship at NYU was with Sony Pictures Classics where I learned the ins and outs of film distribution.
 While I worked there, my NYU senior thesis film became a finalist for the Student Academy Awards.
 I was thrilled and ready to conquer Hollywood.